-Survival swim lessons are an investment both in time and dollars ($20/lesson).
+Survival swim lessons are an investment both in time and dollars ($22/lesson).
 There is also a registration fee through ISR.
 However, knowing Adeline and Jacob have skills that could potentially save their lives is worth every penny to us.
 Because you go five times a week during your initial course, and the sessions are only 10 minutes, it is a big commitment.
 I believe it is the repetition and having the lessons this close together that make the improvement happen at the pace it does.

 These sessions are hard work for the kids, especially when they start.
 The silver lining is you will probably get a great nap out of them!

-Our experience with Jacob was actually even smoother than Adeline’s.
+Our initial experience with Jacob was actually even smoother than Adeline’s.
 Jacob shed way fewer tears (he’d usually only fuss right at the beginning when I handed him to Roxanne).
 He was actually usually smiling and giggling by a few minutes into his lesson.
 He has mastered his float and is working on swimming whenever we go to the pool.

 During the lessons Roxanne simulates them falling into the pool both face first and backward to make sure they can still find their float regardless of how they enter the water.

 Autism Certificate from IBCCES

 Roxanne has completed additional training to be certified by the International Board of Credentialing and Continuing Education Standards for the Aquatics – Autism Certificate Training Program.
 I love that Roxanne is continually finding new ways to reach and teach her Cypress community the importance of water safety.

 For those who might not feel the they can manage the cost of lessons right now, there are organizations that offer scholarships!